risclite/risclite.github.io/index.md

     1396:	01efc333          	xor	t1,t6,t5
     13a0:	007fff93          	andi	t6,t6,7

-These 3 instructions will not be allowed to write to the register file: R1~R31 directly.
-The instruction 13a4 are operating the data bus now, and we do not know whether it will be successful.
-If it fails, instructions following it will cause mess when an exception occurs.
-There must be a choose from the buffer, and only instuctions ahead of the instruction: 13a4 have possiblity to write to the register file.
-The instructions following it will have to wait for the acknowlegement of data bus in the buffer.
-After that, they will be allowed to write to the register file.
+These 3 instructions will not write to the register file: R1~R31 directly.
+The instruction 13a4 is operating the data bus now, and we do not know whether it will be successful.
+Every ALU instructions queued here should be checked whether it is ahead of the address 13a4.
+Only instructions ahead of it are allowed to write to the register file.
+The instructions following it will have to wait for the acknowledgement of data bus, and then they have a new chance to check whether its address is ahead of the new MEM instruction operating the data bus.

 ### Multiple-in, Multiple-out Buffer